 All of the Group operations remain well capitalised.
-Sanlam Life Insurance Limited’s statutory capital covered its Capital Adequacy Requirements by 3.2 times on 30 September 2011.
+Sanlam Life Insurance’s statutory capital covered its Capital Adequacy Requirements by 4.2 times on 30 September 2013.

-The information in this operational update has not been reviewed or reported on by Sanlam's auditors.
-Sanlam’s financial results for the year ending 31 December 2011 are due to be released on 8 March 2012.
-Shareholders are advised that this is not a trading statement as per section 3.4 of the JSE Listings Requirements.
+The information in this operational update has not been reviewed and reported on by Sanlam's external auditors.
+Sanlam’s financial results for the year ending 31 December 2013 are due to be released on 6 March 2014.
+Shareholders are advised that this is not a trading statement as per section 3.4 of the JSE Limited Listings Requirements.

 A conference call for analysts, investors and the media will take place at 17h00 (South African time) today.
 Investors and media who wish to participate in the conference call should dial the following numbers: